The Underground Project*

 Plastic pollution and the underground internet

 My research begins by exploring land pollution, focusing on plastic pollution.
 Due to the unnatural form and lack of degradability of plastic, it has become a major environmental polluter and global health hazard.
 FYI Coca-cola is the world's worst plastic polluter!
 Microplastics are now to be found in the air we breathe, the produce we consume and the water we drink.
 Microplastics have been found on top of some of the world's highest mountains and deep in the Mariana Trench (the deepest part of the ocean) which is 7 miles deep!
-How are living organisms adapting to this polluting intruder, and what is the impact of plastic doing to human chemical makeup and behavior?
+How are living organisms adapting to this polluting intruder, and what is the impact of plastic doing to human chemical makeup and behaviour?

 Plastic is made from natural gas, crude oil, coal and is found across all parts of our supply chain; from packaging our food, making household items, or fabricating vehicles, plastic is everywhere!
 This human-made micro-polluter is having a macro impact on all of our ecosystems, which in turn is impacting the water we drink, the food we eat, our mental and physical health and the way communities and individuals are adapting and living throughout the world.
 Our reliance on plastic is absolutely huge and for me this is scary.

 We have all seen the heartbreaking images of animals wrapped in plastic bags, birds dying after ingesting plastic after thinking it was food.
 This is the awful reality that makes many of us feel guilty and helpless.
 This will only get worse if we carry on as we are doing right now.
 However, there is also another reality that even some of the world's leading scientists have described as hardly touched.
 Beneath our feet is a whole wood wide web of communication that we are yet to tap into and fully understand.
-The ground we walk on actually regulates the temperature and air quality of the planet, this is because it is a living network of insects, roots, fungus, algae that work together in a symbiotic manner.
+The ground we walk on actually regulates the temperature and air quality of the planet, this is because it is a living network of insects, roots, fungus, bacteria and algae that work together in a symbiotic manner.